ponty/EasyProcess/docs/usage.rst

 You can define an alias for EasyProcess calls by editing your config file ($HOME/.easyprocess.cfg) This can be used for:

- * testing defferent version of the same program
+ * testing different version of the same program
  * redirect calls
  * program path can be defined here.
 (Installed programs are not in $PATH on Windows)